bolobr/idxp-test/README.md

-ember server

 ### How to read files

-Apenas coloque os arquivos de teste dentro da pasta application_storage/new_files
+Just place a text file you want to read inside `Reader-app/application_storage/new_files` folder once the listener is running.

 ### How to search for terms

-localhost:4200/search and type a word inside the input box
+`localhost:4200/search` and type a word inside the input box.

-##Deployment
+##Deployment and Scaling

 This application was designed so it could scale and be deployed in multiple machines.
-Idealistically, a few more features have to be implemented so it has the best behaviour.
+Idealistically, a few more features have to be implemented so it runs on its the best behaviour.
+Also, a few code url has to be fixed so it runs correctly in a cloud environment.

 A few points will be discussed right here on how to setup the whole application for scaling.

-1. Reader-app
+1. Reader-app:

-The Reader-app was developed using Sidekiq scheduler, wich relies on redis as its messaging broker.
-It also has an internal file structure.
-This decision was made due to its simplicity, although changing it may not be as easy.
+The Reader-app was developed using Sidekiq scheduler, wich relies on redis as its messaging broker, wich is easy to scale since we could fire up many machines that feed on the same Redis server.
+This simple config is shown on Indexer.rb file.

+2. Backend-app:

+In this application the main problem is that search processing is done in the same machine that handles API request and also database.
+This is done mainly for a simple and fast development and spliting the responsability would be best.
+Another feature that could be moved around is the processing related for receiving data coming from the reader-app.
+Scaling this one is easy as it could be deployed on multiple machines behind a load balancer.

+3. Frontend-app:

+The sorting is done on the client, so there aren't many things that should be done here.
+Although it can be scaled in the same way as the backend-app.
+Multiple machines and a load-balancer.

+##Testing

+Testing requires that all the backend application is running.
+Preferably, the environment for the backend should be test, this is done by simply starting up as `$Backend-app> rails s RAILS_ENV=test`

+1. Reader-app:

+`rake test`

+2. Backend-app:

+`bundle exec rspec`

+3. Frontend-app:

+`ember test`